ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 If you have experience developing software in the industry you will know that even the most passionate engineer will turn to a bitter vegetable.

-When all your human interactions involve being reduced to a means to an end, your challenges are only problems you did not create, no amount of methodology or team spirit will save you.
+When all your interactions involve being reduced to a means to an end, with your competition more valued, and your challenges only problems you did not create...
+Then no amount of methodology or team spirit will save you.

 You will revert back to some cowboy coding hybrid newbie and burnout.

+### Psych Cop Empathy

+The incomplete-child culture of youthful unconscious ego is built into the business, as becoming sort of a metro nerd clone used to extract momentum.

+The value a clone adds in social comparison with competition, is arguably more than actual output.

+Using likes, stars, karma, word-of-mouth, trends or meaningless positivity as a way to determine a correct technical direction is lost to me.
+As is the fun in team play dealt with political agendas.

+Perhaps someone out there in the outer mess (so called internet) would have a better perspective on social software engineering.

-## Out
+## Over and Out

+> Reduced, Rejected and Ejected. - Henry Rollins

+My primal wounding has not allowed me to figured out how behave properly with work conflict.
+In an environment promoted as social or not.
+Suffering needlessly to great annoyance.
+The father-like role of a lead or senior person is typically younger and less experienced than me.
+The few people with real wisdom are nothing at all like my father.

 For me, its pure.
 It is simple.
 It is about quality, it is about cost and it is about time.
 You cannot have your cake and eat it too.